-Valued at $523 billion, the beauty industry has scaled dramatically over the last decade, becoming more innovative and trend-focussed, with many brands finding unique ways to own the customer journey.
+Valued at $579 billion, the beauty industry has scaled dramatically over the last decade, becoming more innovative and trend-focused, with many brands finding unique ways to own the customer journey.
 With an immeasurable number of categories falling under the umbrella of “beauty” and large established retailers wanting a piece of the cosmetic pie, there are more players in the game than ever before.

 The rapidly growing industry has been made successful by high purchase frequency and high margins, but also the growing sense of community, making beauty increasingly less intimidating and more inviting.
+According to Adweek, “85% of shoppers trust UGC over any branded or influencer content.”
 These three things alone make loyalty and the beauty industry an essential combination.
-Loyalty is a surefire way to put you ahead of your competition, jumpstart or strengthen your brand community and increase customer lifetime value.
+Loyalty is a surefire way to put you ahead of your competition, jumpstart or strengthen your brand community, and increase customer lifetime value.

-Here are 5 ways to successfully build loyalty into your beauty brand:
+Here are 5 ways to successfully build loyalty for your beauty brand.

 1. Tell customers who you are